-Congrats on choosing the path of indie publishing!
+Congrats on choosing the path of self-publishing!
 This is no easy feat.
 You have to write, self-publish, and promote.
-Wherever you are on this journey, developing your indie book marketing plan is a must.
-So here’s your guide for crafting a solid book promotion plan, made easy to digest.
-Plus, an example book marketing timeline at the end. ⬇️
+Wherever you are in your indie journey, developing your author marketing plan is a must.
+So here’s your guide on how to create a solid book marketing plan, made easy to digest.
+Plus, check out the book marketing timeline example at the end. ⬇️

-- Choose your tactics: Learn about the various marketing tactics available and select the ones that best fit your strategy.
+- Choose your tactics: Learn about the various marketing tactics available and select the ones that best fit your ebook marketing strategy.

-- Create your timeline: Put everything together in a marketing timeline that aligns with your book publishing timeline.
+- Create your timeline: Put everything together in a book marketing timeline that aligns with your overall self-publishing timeline.

-A strategy is your over-arching, big-picture view.
-It sets the stage for choosing the marketing tactics you want to implement.
-Wherever your are in your self publishing timeline, take the steps to flesh out your strategy.
-Open a new document and answer these necessary questions:
+A book marketing strategy is your overarching, big-picture view.
+It sets the stage for choosing the specific tactics you want to implement in your book marketing plan.
+This is important work; take the time needed to develop your strategy with care.
+Start by opening a new document and answering these necessary questions:

 Who’s your target audience?

-You can answer this question by thinking about your book itself.
+You can answer this question by thinking about what your book has to offer.
 What needs does it fulfill for the reader?
-Got an idea of your reader?
-Collect your thoughts or even draw out your intended audience on paper.
+Why should people read your book?
+If you got an idea of your ideal readers, collect your thoughts or even draw out your intended audience on paper.
 And most importantly, research similar books in your genre and take notes on the types of followers they attract.